darklang/dark/README.md

 ## Debugging dotnet

+### Debugger

+The VSCode debugger works out of the box with Dark, supporting stepping, breakpoints, inspecting the stack, etc. You can edit [`launch.json`](.vscode/launch.json) to change what tests are run or how other binaries are started up, which should be straightforward.

 ### REPL (fsi)

 You can get a REPL with all of the Dark libraries loaded by running: